chrislusf/gleam/README.md

 # Why
 Previously I created https://github.com/chrislusf/glow, a Go based distributed computing system.
 One thing I like is that it's all pure Go and statically compiled.
-However, the related problem that it is a fixed computation flow.
+However, the related problem is that it is a fixed computation flow.
-There are no easy way to dynamically send a different computations to remote executors.
+There are no easy way to dynamically send a different computation to remote executors.

 Gleam can resolve this issue.

-# Execution
+# Computation Execution
-The computation can be done via Luajit, or common shell script(awk, sort, uniq,...), or any custom program you want.
+The computation can be done via Luajit, or common shell script(awk, sort, uniq,...), or any custom programs.
 Gleam provides an easy way to combine them together and distribute the work load.

-Why Luajit?
-Luajit is easy to dispatch to remote executors.
+## Luajit Execution
+Luajit has the first class support.
 It has fairly good performance comparable to Java.
 It's easy to learn also, trust me.

-## Luajit Execution
-Luajit has the first class support.

 ## Pipe Execution
 This is basically the same as Unix's pipeline.
 You can use all basic unix tools, or create your own in Python/Ruby/Shell/Java/C/C++ ...